-The SAIT Health Clinic provides quality non-urgent/semi-urgent medical care to students, employees and the Calgary community.
+The SAIT Health Clinic provides quality non-urgent/semi-urgent medical care to current, active students and employees of SAIT and AUArts.

 - treatment of minor illnesses and injuries